gzhang-gz/gzhang/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Lecturer of System Science
+role: Lecturer at System Science

 # Organizations/Affiliations to show in About widget
 organizations: